 Bannerflow automatically implements cache busting to all tracking pixels of its creatives.

 With multi-party ad serving, caching can lead to impression discrepancies if not all parties implement cache busting.
 If a third-party URL or ad tag is saved on a viewer's computer the first time that the ad is seen, then by default the ad will subsequently be pulled from the viewer's cache.
 Consequently, these ad impressions will not be tracked, which may cause impressions reported in one platform to differ significantly from the impressions recorded in another.

-Bannerflow counts impression when creative starts loading by the user device, but it may be counted at a different time.
+Bannerflow counts impression when the creative is rendered by the users device, but it may be counted at a different time.

 When are impressions counted?